Is There a Vaccine to Prevent Smallpox?

 Vaccination is the most effective means of preventing smallpox infection.
-Vaccination can even be administered up to four or five days after a person is exposed to the virus.
-This practice may not completely prevent disease, but probably it will result in a significantly less severe case of the illness.
+Vaccination can even be administered up to four or five days after a person is exposed to the virus and is the only known way to prevent smallpox in an exposed person.
+If the vaccine is given within four days postexposure, it can prevent or lessen the severity of the symptoms.
+Even vaccination up to seven days postexposure may give some protection from smallpox and result in a significantly less severe case of the illness.

 Patient Comments & Reviews